rgulla16/UniVoyaJ/README.md

 The Voyage of finding the right University for higher education

 # Technologies
-# Scraping
+## Scraping
-BeautifulSoup
+BeautifulSoup,
-selenium
+selenium,
 Chrome webdriver

-# Webpage and graphs
+## Webpage and graphs
-Streamlit
+Streamlit,
-Pandas
+Pandas,
-Folium
+Folium,
 Altair

-# LLM Agents
+## LLM Agents
-Duckduckgo
+Duckduckgo,
-CrewAI
+CrewAI,
-Openai
+Openai,
 lmstudio-zephyr

 # For Testing used the below but not for the final application
 Janai- mistral-ins-7b-q4
 Ollama-orca2